 - Update your customers of changes to store policy using online tools like social media and your website.

 - Take store sales online.
 This can be done in a matter of days with our software. [read more]

 - Provide a mobile checkout option.
 This encourages shorter lines, saving you money on staffing costs. [read more]

 - Check your reports for ordering and staffing regularly. [read more]

 Here’s a template for a precautionary letter to send to your staff.
 Make sure employees are properly informed of new store procedures during the crisis.

 From one grocer to another, I hope this helps.
 Stay safe and keep being heroes!

 Feel free to reach out in our contact page if you need more information.

 Author: George Goodwin

 George Goodwin is a Marketing Director for IT Retail POS solution.
-He has a background in marketing for health food grocery stores and online softwares.
-He has worked on business partnerships, social media, website SEO, and content writing.
+He has a background in marketing for health food grocery stores and online software.
+He is a 3rd generation grocer who has worked on business partnerships, social media, website SEO, and content writing.
 George graduated as a student-athlete in Economics and English from the University of California, Riverside.
 With a post-graduate degree from Graduate Institution of Biblical Studies.